 Annette Scheepstra Guide

-Annette's background is in social science, but she has a broad knowledge of polar biology and history.
-She has devoted her life to the polar regions and since 2011, she combines her work as a teacher at the Arctic Centre at the university of Groningen, with guiding on Arctic expedition cruises.
+Annette's background is in social science, but she has a broad knowledge in polar biology and history.
+She has devoted her life to the polar regions and since 2011, she combines her work as a teacher at the Arctic Centre at the university of Groningen with guiding on Arctic expedition cruises.

 Already as a child, Annette loved going on nature holidays such as walking and camping.
 Many things have changed, but her love for nature, outdoor life and remote areas has grown ever since.
 Living in the Northern part of Groningen, she discovered the Wadden Sea – Netherlands biggest nature reserve.
 She became a so-called mud-walking guide, specialised in guiding small groups walking on the seafloor during low tide.